RaphelWei/my-blog-base/content/page/about/index.md

 ### Timeline

-+ **2020.7.24** : I got my own personal domain `sihanwei.org` on Netlify, which costs me $10.99 a year, to replace the default `*.netlify.app` one.
++ **2020.7.24** : I got my personal domain `sihanwei.org` on Netlify for $10.99/year, finally replacing the default `*.netlify.app` URL.
-+ **2020.6.27** : Finally I decided to migrate my blog from Github pages to Netlify.
++ **2020.6.27** : I moved my blog from Github Pages to Netlify.
 I am way too lazy to build and deploy the website on my own.
-+ **2017 - 2018** : I got to know Github pages and Hexo when I was a senior.
-At that time I was planning to create an academic homepage to boost my graduate school applications.
-I chose Hugo in the end for it's fast, simple and pretty cool.
++ **2017 - 2018** : I discovered GitHub Pages and Hexo during my senior year while trying to build an academic homepage to boost my grad school applications.
+I eventually went with Hugo — it’s fast, simple, and, let’s face it, pretty cool.